 hi_rend=/.*small.*/ _r_ lb_n

-- See how many lines of Abraham Our Father don't come from the manuscript MONB.YA:
+- Filter by metadata to see how many lines of Abraham Our Father don't come from the manuscript MONB.YA:

 - Find words with the morpheme ⲙⲛⲧ- in Besa's letters and Shenoute's Acephalous Work 22: